magento/merchdocs/src/stores/compliance-ccpa-guide.md

 group: getting-started
 ---

-{: .bs-callout .bs-callout-info}
+{:.bs-callout-info}
 This is one in a series of topics to help Magento merchants and developers understand the implications of the California Consumer Protection Act.
 The information is based on the text of the statute.
-Please consult with your attorney to confirm if CCPA applies to your business before taking action on compliance.
+Consult with your attorney to confirm if CCPA applies to your business before taking action on compliance.

 This topic provides a high-level outline of the steps required for Magento merchants to comply with privacy regulations such as the [California Consumer Privacy Act]({% link stores/compliance-ccpa.md -%}) (CCPA).